gabikakol/ot-exercise/README.md

 ```
 poetry run invoke lints
 ```
-### Autopep8 formatting
+### Formatting
-Code can be formatted with the command:
+Code can be formatted using autopep8 with the command:
 ```
 poetry run invoke format
 ```